Sane C++ Libraries

 AsyncFileClose Starts a file close operation, closing the OS file descriptor.

-AsyncLoopTimeout Starts a Timeout that is invoked after expiration (relative) time has passed.
+AsyncLoopTimeout Starts a Timeout that is invoked only once after expiration (relative) time has passed.

 AsyncLoopWakeUp Starts a wake-up operation, allowing threads to execute callbacks on loop thread.